 However, this 1957 J-45 might just be the one to dispel those doubts.

 Featuring late-50s-specific specs: a thin large pickguard and non-scalloped X-bracing.
-The sunburst finish carries an aura of conviction born of age, while fine weather checking and countless playing marks tell the story of this guitar's journey.
+The sunburst finish carries an aura of conviction from its years of aging, while fine weather checking and countless playing marks tell the story of this guitar's journey.

 Its presence instantly conveys authenticity—an unadorned strength that makes you know it's the real deal the moment you hold it.

 Its tone is quintessentially 1950s J-45.
-A solid touch, mahogany body producing warm, embracing mid-low frequencies.
+A solid touch, the mahogany body producing a warm, embracing mid-to-low range.

-Stroke it, and dry yet thick chord tones fill the room, conveying the power of a rhythm instrument that could carry an entire band.
+Stroke it, and dry yet thick chord tones fill the room, conveying the power of a rhythm instrument supporting an entire band.
 Switch to arpeggios, and each note carries a unique luster, the warmth of the 50s felt at your fingertips.

 Its exceptional playability is noteworthy.
 While many vintage instruments suffer from neck warping or string height issues, this one has been meticulously adjusted.
 Refret work and nut/saddle replacement have already been done where needed, ensuring it remains in active, music-making condition.